roi-sh/s3-upload/README.md

 # S3-upload
-A Terraform and Kubernetes infrastructure on AWS that build a S3 db and single EC2 instance and make it single node cluster.
-Afterwards we install with a custom helm chart and docker image a simple web app that upload image from your local computer to the S3
+A Terraform and Kubernetes infrastructure on AWS that build a S3 db and single EC2 instance and make it single node cluster, And on top of that it install with a custom helm chart and docker image a simple web app that upload image from your local computer to the S3

 ## Table of contents